Skip to content

 • Severity: error

-• What it checks: That the title is at least 80 characters long.
+• What it checks: That the title is at least 40 characters.

 • Amazon reference: Product title requirements and guidelines.